cbartram/pi-assistant/README.md

 # pi-assistant

-A raspberry pi based smart home voice controlled assistant.
+A raspberry pi based smart home voice controlled assistant which can do things like get the time and date, find the weather, play songs on Spotify, and control your home lighting!

 ## Prerequisites